PhilippeW83440/SDCND/CarND-LaneLines-P1/writeup_philippew.md

 Existing function: gaussian_blur
 Before performing edges detection, Gaussian Blur filter is applied with a kernel size of 15.
 Note that lower kernel sizes values are more CPU friendly.
-* kernel-size: in the Gaussian Filter will remove the noise leaving the most distinguishable parts.
+* kernel-size: the Gaussian Filter will remove the noise leaving the most distinguishable parts.
 Must be an odd number (5, 7...).
 Thanks to Gaussian Blurring, blurred effect or average effect, we make sure we are only focusing on strong contrasting boundaries.

 ![alt text][image4]